-Stilfontein Tragedy Sparks Outrage: MACUA, ATM and SAFTU Demand Accountability for Miner’s Deaths
+Stilfontein Tragedy Sparks Outrage: MACUA, ATM and SAFTU Demand Accountability for Miners' Deaths

-Stilfontein Tragedy Sparks Outrage: MACUA, ATM and SAFTU Demand Accountability for Miner’s Deaths
+Stilfontein Tragedy Sparks Outrage: MACUA, ATM and SAFTU Demand Accountability for Miners' Deaths

-• The South African Federation of Trade Unions (SAFTU) is pursuing legal options to hold the government accountable for the deaths
+• The South African Federation of Trade Unions (SAFTU) is pursuing legal options to hold the government accountable for the deaths of illegal miners in Stillfontein

 • The African Transformation Movement said Stilfontein was a man-made crisis created by the African National Congress and Democratic Alliance

-• The Mining Affected Communities United in Action (MACUA) has slammed the government for its handling of the Stilfontein tragedy
+• Mining Affected Communities United in Action (MACUA) has slammed the government for its handling of the Stilfontein tragedy

 Rescue operations were conducted over three days at Stilfontein mine.